charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 HandscrollViewerDemo1Annotations.js
 ```

-`HandscrollViewerDemo1.html` is the HTML file demonstration web page which contains three HandscrollViewer Windows.
+`HandscrollViewerDemo1.html` is the HTML code of the demonstration web page which contains three HandscrollViewer Windows.
 `HandscrollViewerDemo1DziImages.js` defines the array of image metadata objects which define the scroll images available to the current website.
 `HandscrollViewerDemo1Annotations.js` defines the array of annotation metadata objects which define the annotations available to the images in the current website.